p-argento/uni/OP/"Visually Explained" Videos.md

+Notes on Constrained Convex Optimization.
-Some notes about Convex Optimization from [this playlist on youtube](https://www.youtube.com/playlist?list=PLqwozWPBo-FuPu4d9pFOobsCF1vDGdY_I) of Visually Explained.
+From [this playlist on youtube](https://www.youtube.com/playlist?list=PLqwozWPBo-FuPu4d9pFOobsCF1vDGdY_I) by Visually Explained.

 Outline
 1. What is Mathematical Optimization